Kingdom Builder: Gameplay

-The game ends at the completion of the round in which at least one player places his last settlement.
-Then each player totals his gold according to the several scoring methods.
+The game ends at the completion of the round in which at least one player places their last settlement.
+Then each player totals their gold according to the several scoring methods.
 The player with the most gold wins.

 Expansions

 Several expansions for Kingdom Builder have been released.
 They contain new game board sections, new locations and more ways for a player to expand their kingdom and receive gold during and at the end of the game.